Crawley: Shopping and retail

 Even before the new town was planned, Crawley was a retail centre for the surrounding area: there were 177 shops in the town in 1948, 99 of which were on the High Street.
 Early new town residents relied on these shopping facilities until the Corporation implemented the master plan's designs for a new shopping area on the mostly undeveloped land east of the High Street and north of the railway line.
 The Broadwalk and its 23 shops were built in 1954, followed by the Queen's Square complex and surrounding streets in the mid-1950s.
 Queen's Square, a pedestrianised plaza surrounded by large shops and linked to the High Street by The Broadwalk, was officially opened in 1958 by Queen Elizabeth II.
 The town centre was completed by 1960, by which time Crawley was already recognised as an important regional, rather than merely local, shopping centre.

 In the 1960s and 1970s, large branches of Tesco, Sainsbury's and Marks & Spencer were opened (the Tesco superstore was the largest in Britain at the time).
 The shopping area was also expanded southeastwards from Queen's Square: although the original plans of 1975 were not implemented fully, several large shop units were built and a new pedestrianised link—The Martlets—was provided between Queen's Square and Haslett Avenue, the main road to Three Bridges.
-The remaining land between this area and the railway line was sold for private development by 1982; in 1992 a 450000 sqft shopping centre named County Mall and anchored by an Owen Owen department store was opened there.
-Its stores includes major retailers such as The Entertainer, Boots, WHSmith and Superdry as well as over 80 smaller outlets.
-The town's main bus station was redesigned, roads including the main A2220 Haslett Avenue were rerouted, and some buildings at the south end of The Martlets were demolished to accommodate the mall.
+The remaining land between this area and the railway line was sold for private development by 1982; in 1992 a 450000 sqft shopping centre named County Mall was opened there.
+As originally designed, the mall had 91 shops and 1,800 parking spaces, and was anchored by a 1250000 sqft Owen Owen department store and a 1250000 sqft British Home Stores outlet.
+Other major retailers included The Entertainer, Boots, WHSmith and Superdry as well as over 80 smaller outlets.
+The town's main bus station was redesigned and roads including the main A2220 Haslett Avenue were rerouted.

 A regeneration strategy for the town centre, "Centre Vision 2000", was produced in 1993.
-Changes brought about by the scheme have included 50000 sqft of additional retail space in Queen's Square and The Martlets, and a mixed-use development at the southern end of the High Street on land formerly occupied by Robinson Road (which was demolished) and Spencers Road (shortened and severed at one end).
+Changes brought about by the scheme included 50000 sqft of additional retail space in Queen's Square and The Martlets, and a mixed-use development at the southern end of the High Street on land formerly occupied by Robinson Road (which was demolished) and Spencers Road (shortened and severed at one end).
 An ASDA superstore, opened in September 2003, forms the centrepiece.
 Robinson Road, previously named Church Road, had been at the heart of the old Crawley: a century before its demolition, its buildings included two chapels, a school, a hospital and a post office.